jacketsj/cgshop2021-gitastrophe/README.md

 - 3: South
 - 4: West

+## The Output Directory

+Whenever a solver tries to save an output file without a specified custom location, it will attempt to save the file to both of `output/distance` and `output/makespan`.
+If there is already another output file there, and it is better according to the corresponding metric, the solver will _not_ overwrite that file.

 ## Using the visualizer
 Like a lot of the other executables, the visualizer can be run in a few different ways.
 Make sure to always run everything from inside the build directory.